simbrain/simbrain/etc/Readme.txt

 SIMBRAIN 3

-This is a second alpha version of Simbrain 3, a major refactoring and revision of Simbrain 2, with hundreds of new features.
+This is a beta release of Simbrain 3, a major refactoring and revision of Simbrain 2, with hundreds of new features.
+This release is not compatible with previous alpha versions.
+However, all simulations created with this beta release should be compatible with future beta releases and the final Simbrain 3 release.

 RUNNING SIMBRAIN